 Labor Day marks the unofficial end of summer, and many of us will be hitting the roads to enjoy one last long weekend of fun in the sun.
 3 On Your Side consumer reporter Jim Donovan takes a look at the numbers.

 By Jim Donovan: If you’ve ever lost or had a smartphone stolen, you are not alone.
 Smartphones are at risk of being lost or stolen in any major metropolitan area, but surprisingly, the risk is […]

 The research, which was conducted by the AAA Foundation for Traffic Safety, shows that only 44 percent of teens had obtained a driver’s license within 12 months of the minimum age for licensing in their state.

 Planning a summer road trip?
 Watch your speed because how fast you can go varies from state to state.

-Motorists are still seeing higher prices at the pumps in New Jersey.
+Motorists are getting some relief at the pumps in New Jersey.

 At these prices, buying gas is like filling your tank with tall lattes.